 The Board will proactively monitor the Company's performance in meeting the standards outlined in the Diversity Policy.
-As the Diversity Policy was only recently implemented, the Board has not yet had the opportunity to consider the Company's progress on achieving the policy's standards.
+Ms. Decher was appointed as a director of the Company on May 7, 2018 and the Company believes this is a positive step towards achieving diversity throughout the Company.

 The Diversity Policy requires that each year the Company report on the proportion of female and minority personnel in senior executive positions and on the Board in the Company's management information circular.
-As at December 31, 2016, (a) none of the Company's personnel at the executive management level were female and none of such personnel identified themselves as part of a minority group and (b) the Company's Board did not include any female members and none of the Board members identified themselves as belonging to a minority group.
+As at December 31, 2017, (a) none of the Company's personnel at the executive management level were female and none of such personnel identified themselves as part of a minority group and (b) the Company's Board did not include any female members and none of the Board members identified themselves as belonging to a minority group.
+However, Ms. Decher was appointed as a director on May 7, 2018.